3box/dappcon-workshop/README.md

 # 3Chat: A discussion app built with 3Box threads
-This demo application will be used by participants of the dappcon workshop in Berlin to learn how to build with 3Box threads, but we will also make the app available at 3chat.3box.io (coming soon) once it's ready.
+This is a demo application created for a workshop at dappcon 2019.
+If you follow along you will learn how to build a dapp with 3Box threads.